OctopusDeploy/blog/blog/2020-03/jenkinsfiles-with-atom/index.md

 ## Conclusion

-Jenkins IDE plugins, like the one we demonstrated in Atom, reduce the feedback time for errors in your Jenkinsfile allowing you to complete a successful build faster.
-Because validating Jenkinsfiles requires a connection to the Jenkins server, some work is required to configure a secure connection and define the required credentials.
-But once this initial configuration is complete, validating your code is done with one command.
+Jenkins IDE plugins, like the one we demonstrated in Atom, reduce the feedback time for errors in your Jenkinsfile, allowing you to complete a successful build faster.
+Because validating Jenkinsfiles requires a connection to the Jenkins server, some work is required to configure a secure connection and define the required credentials, but when this initial configuration is complete, validating your code is done with one command.